Microwave Use for Meat and Dairy foods

 Answer

-For non-regular use, it is permitted to heat in a non-kosher microwave by covering with two covers, such as a box and a plastic bag on top.
-This ensures that the steam from the food does not come into contact with the microwave's body.
+For non-regular use, it is permitted to heat food in a non-kosher microwave by covering it with two coverings, for example, placing the food in a container and then putting it in a plastic bag.
+This will ensure that the steam from the food does not come into contact with the interior of the microwave.

-It is important to emphasize that this method should not be used regularly, such as in your own home, because there is no doubt that regular use will lead to mistakes.
+However, it is important to note, that this method should not be done on a regular basis, such as in your own home, since it would inevitably lead to mix ups.

 Comments